ymubarak/Hajj_Assistant/README.md

 ## Run

-Go to the view folder and type in the terminal
+Go to the view folder and type in the terminal:
 > node index.js

-A port number will show up, open the browser and go to
+A port number will show up, open the browser and go to:
 > localhost:portNumber

 # Recogition: